xfaith4/GeminiAIOrchestrator/README.md

-# Gemini AI Orchestrator
+# Agentic Workflow Orchestrator

-This project provides a Streamlit-based web interface for defining, managing, and executing chains of Gemini AI tasks.
+This project provides a Streamlit-based web interface for defining, managing, and executing chains of AI tasks.
 It aims to simplify the creation and execution of complex AI workflows by providing a user-friendly UI for orchestration definitions.

 ## Features

 *   **Interactive Web UI:** Built with Streamlit for an intuitive user experience.
 *   **Orchestration Definition:** Define complex AI workflows using a JSON structure.
-*   **Gemini Integration:** Leverage Google's Gemini AI models for task execution.
+*   **Multi-Provider Support:** Choose between Google Gemini and OpenAI ChatGPT for task execution.
 *   **Load & Execute:** Select and run pre-defined or user-saved orchestrations.
 *   **Improved Output Display:** Clear and structured presentation of results and logs.